ashuk203/gen-cs-wiki-articles/README.md

 10. [Experimental] To calculate metrics like precision and recall of the generated outlines, run `src/hf-finetune-rag/my_calc_performance.py`

-Warning: this experimental steps need to be refactored to load the model in correctly.
-Step 8 correctly loads in the model (in `my_inference_demo.py`), so refer and copy paste the correct code in the experimental files

 # Demo video - In Progress